victoriaalogna/dresstimator/scraper/README.md

 pip3 install -r requirements.txt
 ```

+## Configuring the `ebaysdk` Package

+This project uses the [Python `ebaysdk`](https://github.com/timotheus/ebaysdk-python) to provide a programmatic interface into the eBay APIs.
+To use this package, and the eBay API, you must have an eBay Developer account, and an API key.
+The API key information needs to be added to the `ebay.yaml` file for both the Finding API (`svcs.ebay.com`) and the Shopping API (`open.api.ebay.com`).
+This package includes the default file from the Python `ebaysdk` for convenience.

 ## Summary of Programs

-There are a selection of scripts required to extract data effectively and efficiently from the eBay API:
+There is a selection of scripts required to extract data effectively and efficiently from the eBay API:

 - `scraper_find_complete_items.py`: This script queries the eBay Finding API for all auctions that have officially been _completed_ using the `findCompletedItems()` API endpoint.
 Since this query does not fetch all item details, only the eBay `ItemID` number is saved for another future query.
-This query can extract 100 items at a time, resulting in minimising API calls.
+This query can extract 100 items at a time, resulting in minimizing API calls.
 The item ID numbers are saved to the `extracted_items.json` file.
-- `scraper_get_item_details.py`: This script uses the extracted item ID numbers and performs a full item lookup using the `GetMultipleItems()` API endpoint.
+- `scraper_get_item_details.py`: This script uses the extracted item ID numbers and performs a full item lookup using the eBay Shopping API endpoint named `GetMultipleItems()`.
 This query returns the full auction details as well as the `ItemSpecifics` and `TextDescription`.
 This query can extract 20 items at a time.
 For each item, the JSON is exported to the `extracted_items` folder.
 If an item has been extracted in a past data dump, it is not processed again.
 - `scraper_clean_data.py`: This script cleans the data, flattens the nested JSON structure and extracts the `ItemSpecifics` and puts them is a new JSON property.
 All cleaned item JSON files are saved in the `extracted_items_clean` folder.
 - `scraper_combine_JSON.py`: This script combines all extracted and cleaned items into a single JSON file (`all_json_data.json`) for testing.